 In small towns like Olot in Catalonia, a bar is a place where people of all ages and occupations meet.
 But 6T7 Espai Cafe is not just a regular cafeteria, it’s a place where people meet art.

-At the centre of the cafe stands a preoxidized-steel sculptural furnishing object that creates compartments for sitting in the quieter part of the L-shaped space and that merges with the counter in the livelier entrance zone.
+At the center of the cafe stands a preoxidized-steel sculptural furnishing object that creates compartments for sitting in the quieter part of the L-shaped space and that merges with the counter in the livelier entrance zone.
 The seating element consists of two prefabricated sections, the size of which was restricted by the narrow street width and the limits this imposed on transporting larger units.
 In a narrow corridor behind the recesses, seating and electric sockets are provided.
 “The furniture could not reveal the function, could not charge the space, it had to be neutral.
-We created a piece of furniture to be seen, like asculpture.
+We created a piece of furniture to be seen, like a sculpture.
 A sculpture crafted from steel plate generating pace and enhances the shape of space.” –MSB Estudi Taller

 Architects: MSB Estudi Taller

 Location: Carrer dels Sastres, no35 Olot, Girona, SPAIN